Evacuation Equipment Training Course

 Practical Assessment

-• Demonstration of safe evacuation to a place of safety
+• Demonstration of safe evacuation to place of safety

 • Feedback and technique correction